OWASP/www-project-internet-of-things/tab_seek_and_understand.md

 - Paulino Calderon

 ### Description
 IoTGoat is a deliberately insecure firmware based on OpenWrt.
 The project’s goal is to teach users about the most common vulnerabilities typically found in IoT devices.
-The vulnerabilities will be based on the top 10 vulnerabilities as documented by OWASP: https://wiki.owasp.org/index.php/OWASP_Internet_of_Things_Project.
-IoTGoat is expected to be released in 2020.
+The vulnerabilities will be based on the top 10 vulnerabilities as documented by OWASP: [https://wiki.owasp.org/index.php/OWASP_Internet_of_Things_Project](https://wiki.owasp.org/index.php/OWASP_Internet_of_Things_Project).

+### Releases
+* [OWASP IoTGoat v1.0 is out!](https://github.com/OWASP/IoTGoat/releases/tag/v1.0) Please send us your feedback!

 ![IoTGoat](assets/images/blue-logo-text.png)